 We also check whether the following affect the rate of conversion:

-- Having received any of your top 10 highest volume campaigns in the last 30 days (other than the campaign currently being assessed)
+- Campaigns and Canvases received in the last 30 days (other than the campaign currently being assessed)

 - Total dollars spent